Pale lager: Bock

 Bock is a strong lager which has origins in the Hanseatic town of Einbeck in Germany.
 The name is a corruption of the medieval German brewing town of Einbeck, but also means billy goat (buck) in German.
-The original bocks were dark beers, brewed from high-colored malts.
+The original bocks were dark beers, brewed from highly roasted malts.
 Modern bocks can be dark, amber or pale in color.
 Bock was traditionally brewed for special occasions, often religious festivals such as Christmas, Easter or Lent.